POW2KOR/adaptive_autosar/README.md

 You can find a guide on setting up docker on Daimler Ubuntu laptops [here](https://wiki.swf.daimler.com/display/swf/How+to+setup+docker).

-### Setup to build from inside the docker container
+### Setup to build with `build_env` devcontainer

-To build inside the docker container, you should get the docker image from Artifactory and check your local settings.
+#### Download the `build_env` devcontainer

+First, you have to fetch the base image from Artifactory.
+This image is quite big and might require you to keep your computer turned on overnight in order to finish the download.
 The image includes all the dependencies needed, including Bazel, Bazel plugins and toolchains (for both x86 and aarch64).

-Docker images are pushed to Artifactory from a CI/CD pipeline.
+These images are pushed to Artifactory from a CI/CD pipeline.
 Please check [SWF Artifactory](https://artifact.swf.daimler.com/list/adasdai-docker/minerva_mpu_docker/minerva_mpu/) to find a full list.

-To obtain an image, first you should log in to SWF Artifactory with your credentials:
+To be able to download an image, first you should log in to SWF Artifactory with your credentials:

 ```
 docker login artifact.swf.daimler.com